DOI-USGS/ISIS3/CONTRIBUTING.md

 committers should seek to arrive at a consensus by way of addressing concerns being expressed by discussion, compromise on the proposed change, or withdrawal of the proposed change.

+When making a bug fix contribution, please add the [bug](https://github.com/USGS-Astrogeology/ISIS3/pulls?q=is%3Apr+label%3Abug+) label to your pull request.
+This will automatically cherry-pick your PR into the latest release branch so that it can be distributed in the next bug fix release.

 When making a contribution for the first time, please add your name to the `.zenodo.json file.` We strongly recommend adding your affiliation and ORCiD to the `zenodo.json` file.
 These additions only have to happen once.

 # Becoming a Committer